[image via: Thinkstock]

 Donating to charities is common this time of year for many looking to help the less fortunate.
 However, cybercriminals capitalize on this generosity, especially during natural disaster events, and set up fake charity sites and pocket the donations.

 With so many niche dating sites now available to Internet users, it can be difficult to know exactly who the person is behind the screen.
 Many messages sent from an online friend can include phishing scams, where the person accesses your personal information, such as usernames, passwords, and credit card details.

 11) Look-a-like Websites

-> It’s easy to recreate a website with a familiar logo, so beware when you’re shopping online.
-Some red flags are the webpage is in http format, not the secure https, no contact information and even asking for payment by wire or money card.
+Recreating a website with a familiar logo is easy, so beware when shopping online.
+Some red flags are the webpage is in HTTP format, not the secure HTTPS, no contact information, and even asking for payment by wire or money card.

-> 12. Bad Public Wi-Fi
+12. Bad Public Wi-Fi